nokusukun/jikan2go/README.md

 ***Note: Make sure to remove the trailing slash when specifying a new API endpoint.***
 #### Note on caching
 While the library maintains a cache, it also respects [Jikan's ETag headers.](https://jikan.docs.apiary.io/#introduction/cache-validation)

+---
+All of the methods accepts anything that implements the `MALItem` interface and almost all of the structs in this package implements the `MALItem` interface.

+This means you can pass a `common.AnimeItem` or anything that is roughly anime related to `anime.GetAnime` or all of it's package's methods.

+No type assertions are being checked (for now) when passing a struct in order to facilitate more freedom.

 ### Anime/Manga
 #### pkg.go.dev Documentation